Advertiser Disclosure

 Final Thoughts

 Amtrak’s dining program has gone through many evolutions, but its latest iteration is definitely a step in the right direction.
-Full plated meal service has returned to Acela first class, and the traditional dining concept is back on long-distance services for sleeper car passengers.
+Full plated meals are featured in Acela first class, and the traditional dining concept is on many long-distance services for sleeper car passengers.

-The food has greatly improved, and trains are now offering something that reflects a premium product.
-While Amtrak continues to refine its offerings for the future, diners can at least be rest assured that things are headed in the right direction.
+The food has greatly improved in the past few years, and many trains offer a full dining service.
+While Amtrak continues to refine its offerings for the future, diners can rest assured that things are headed in the right direction.

 If you’re planning your next ride on the rails, check out our ultimate guide to Amtrak routes (regional and long-distance) as well as the best ways to book cheap Amtrak train tickets.